canonical/k8s-snap/docs/src/explanation/clustering.md

 A Kubernetes cluster consists of at least one control plane node and multiple worker nodes.
 Each node is a server (physical or virtual) that runs [Kubernetes components].
 In Canonical Kubernetes, the components are bundled inside the `k8s-snap`.
-The cluster's topology divides reponsibilities between the control plane node(s) and the worker nodes, ensuring efficient management and scheduling of workloads.
+The cluster's topology divides responsibilities between the control plane node(s) and the worker nodes, ensuring efficient management and scheduling of workloads.